lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-6.rst

 .. code-block:: SQL

-  SELECT ra, dec, band, expTime, visit, expMidpt, expMidptMJD FROM dp1.Visit
+  SELECT ra, dec, band, expMidptMJD
+  FROM dp1.Visit
   WHERE CONTAINS(POINT('ICRS', ra, dec), CIRCLE('ICRS', 95, -25, 1))=1
+  ORDER BY expMidptMJD ASC

 This should return 292 visits in total.
 Note that the RA, Dec plot shows the field centers, illustrating how the field was dithered.